stratosphereips/StratosphereLinuxIPS/docs/features.md

 - If you whitelisted an organization
     - We check that the ASN of the IP in the alert belongs to that organization.
     - We check that the range of the IP in the alert belongs to that organization.

+## Whitelisting Example
+You can modify the file ```whitelist.csv``` file with this content:

+    "IoCType","IoCValue","Direction","IgnoreType"
+    ip,1.2.3.4,both,alerts
+    domain,google.com,src,flows
+    domain,apple.com,both,both
+    ip,94.23.253.72,both,alerts
+    ip,91.121.83.118,both,alerts
+    organization,microsoft,both,both
+    organization,facebook,both,both
+    organization,google,both,both
+    organization,apple,both,both
+    organization,twitter,both,both

+The values for each column are the following:

+    Column IoCType
+        - Supported IoCTypes: ip, domain, organization Column IoCValue
+        - Supported organizations: google, microsoft, apple, facebook, twitter.
+    Column Direction
+        - Direction: src, dst or both
+            - Src: Check if the IoCValue is the source
+            - Dst: Check if the IoCValue is the destination
+            - Both: Check if the IoCValue is the source or destination Column IgnoreType
+        - IgnoreType: alerts or flows or both
+            - Ignore alerts: slips reads all the flows, but it just ignores alerting if there is a match.
+            - Ignore flows: the flow will be completely discarded.

 ## Detection Modules